carlRondoni/go-basic-env/README.md

 ## Features

-- Organized into `cmd`, `internal`, `pkg`, and `tests` directories.
+- Organized into `cmd` directory, as entrypoint and example for a basic hello world example.
+- Make file with basic go commands to compile.
 - Clean and minimal baseline for Go development.

 ## Project Structure

 ```
-cmd/        # Entry points (main.go files)
-internal/   # Private application and domain code
-pkg/        # Public libraries (can be imported by other projects)
-tests/      # Integraton test Folder
-Dockerfile  # Main docker file for the compiling
+cmd/main    # Entry point as a basic program
 Makefile    # Common development commands
 ```